What they say…

 The partnership between Speedometer and Freestyle Records was to be a fruitful one, with a rapid succession of full-lengths, beginning with “Four Flights Up” from 2007.
 This was followed by “Soul Groovin – Speedometer Live” in 2009, and studio albums “The Shakedown” in 2010, “Soul Overdue” with the collaboration of funk diva Martha High in 2012 and “No Turning Back” featuring singer James Junior in 2015.

-Upcoming new full-length “Our Kind Of Movement” will be the 5th studio album that Speedoemeter release on Freestyle Records and is sure to be another cornerstone in their prolific career spanning over 2 decades.
+The band’s new full-length “Our Kind Of Movement” is the 5th studio album that Speedoemeter release on Freestyle Records and is sure to be another cornerstone in their prolific career spanning over 2 decades.